britram/rains-prototype/draft-trammell-rains-protocol.md

 codes for HTTP {{RFC7231}}.
 Details of the meaning of each status code are given in {{protocol-def}}.

-The value of the token (2) key is a byte array of maximum length 32, which MUST contain the token of the message or query to which the notification is a response.
+The value of the token (2) key is a 16-byte array, which MUST contain the token of the message or query to which the notification is a response.
 See {{cbor-tokens}}.